 Top List of User Agents for Web Scraping & Tips

-Using an incorrect user agent when web scraping or not applying some related best practices is a recipe to get blocked by antibots.
+Using an incorrect user agent when scraping or not applying some related best practices is a recipe for getting blocked.
 To solve that, you'll find here a list of the best user agents for scraping and some tips to use them.

 Ready?
 Let's go!